InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Experiments

 For {\modelname} trained in stage 1, 2, and 3, we denote them with {\modelname}$_{s1}$, {\modelname}$_{s2}$, and {\modelname}$_{s3}$, respectively.
 We also learn a CLIP-style {\modelname} indicated by {\modelname}$_{clip}$.
 It is post-pretrained from {\modelname}$_{s2}$ by only preserving video and text encoders and contrastive loss.

-Each training stage of {\modelname}-6B utilizes different configurations.
+Each training stage of {\modelname}-6B uses different configurations and resources.
 In the first stage, we employ 256 NVIDIA A100 GPUs and train the model for 18 days.
 The second stage also utilizes 256 A100 GPUs and spans a training period of 14 days.
 Finally, in the third stage, we use 64 A100 GPUs and train the model for 3 days.
 We introduce DeepSpeed and FlashAttention \cite{dao2022flashattention} for training and inference.
-Details and more results are given in the supp.
+More implementation details and experiment results are given in the supp.